johnwcowan/r7rs-work/SyslogCowan.md

 or `#t` if the implementation default is fine.
-In addition, `err` causes the output to be sent to the port that is the value of `(current-error-port)`, but in a slightly different format.
+In addition, `err` causes the output to be sent to the port that is the value of `(current-error-port)`, but in a slightly different format (see below).

 *Dictionary* contains key-value pairs; the pairs passed to `open-log` provide defaults for those not passed to `write-log`.